-1 How the mind works (basic) and how you can take control of the mind

-(Youth and Mature adults)
+How the mind works (basic) and how you can take control of the mind (Youth and Mature adults)

 The first session was held on 7 June 2020.
-The second session was held on held on 5 July 2020 again on ZOOM.
-Topics to be discussed in Session 3 are given in the second page and will be held on Sunday 30 August 2020)
+The second session will be held on 5 July 2020 again on ZOOM.
+(More details on the second page)

-- 2 Can the Buddhist idea of Generosity work in a modern industrial and commercial world? (young people between 20 to 30 years of age) - 3 Selected stories from the Dhammapada (children and adults) - 4 Buddha's past births stories (children and adults) - 5 Illustrations of Kamma (in the past) and Results (in later births) (preferably adults) - A set of similarities between Mahayana and Theravada, and some differences (adults and secondary level students) - 7 How to sleep peacefully (preferably separate groups for children, adults and aged people) - 8 The many aspects of Metta and Karuna useful to the practitioner (children and adults) - 9 Preliminaries for supporting Vipassana (Insight)
+- 2 Can the Buddhist idea of Generosity work in a modern industrial and commercial world?

+(young people between 20 to 30 years of age) - 3 Selected stories from the Dhammapada (children and adults) - 4 Buddha's past births stories (children and adults) - 5 Illustrations of Kamma (in the past) and Results (in later births) (preferably adults) - A set of similarities between Mahayana and Theravada, and some differences (adults and secondary level students) - 7 How to sleep peacefully (preferably separate groups for children, adults and aged people) - 8 The many aspects of Metta and Karuna useful to the practitioner (children and adults) - 9 Preliminaries for supporting Vipassana (Insight)